Professional Work Experience

 GMAT/GRE test waivers are considered for applicants with at least seven years of significant, progressive management experience and a good academic undergraduate record OR another graduate degree and at least two years of work experience.
-To be considered for a test waiver, submit the Professional MBA Test Waiver Request, including the required essay and upload it to your application prior to submitting the application.
+To be considered for a test waiver, download and submit the Professional MBA Test Waiver Request, including the required essay and upload it to your application prior to submitting the application.

 If you are requesting a test waiver based on work experience, you should include detailed information about your professional accomplishments such as projects managed, promotions and budgetary/product oversight.
 Highlight current or past job responsibilities that specifically demonstrate applied analytical skills.
 Compelling waiver requests include number of people supervised (past or present), budgets managed, sales goals/targets met and other quantifiable successes.